ovidio-francisco/Palindrobot/README.md

 #The Palindrobot

-A bot to deal with palindromes
+A bot to deal with palindromes.
+When a palindrome is detected, it retweets with a comment highlighting the palindrome.